nattui/maze/README.md

 # Maze Generation &amp; Solver
-Maze Generation &amp; Solver: Automatically generate a maze with user inputting size and solve the maze using Breadth-First Search (BFS) and Depth-First Search (DFS)
+Maze Generation &amp; Solver - Automatically generate a maze with user inputting size and solve the maze using Breadth-First Search (BFS) and Depth-First Search (DFS).

-## License
-All parts of Maze Generation &amp; Solver are free to use and abuse under the open-source MIT license.

 ## Example
 ```